sailfish009/bsdf/python/README.md

 reading and writing, and lazy loading of binary blobs.
 See also the [minimal version](python_lite) of BSDF in Python.

-This directory also contains tooling to help test other BSDF implementations, most notably bsdf_test_service.py.

 ## Installation